santanupattanayak/santanupattanayak.github.io/_posts/2025-12-09-Quantum-Computing-and-Quantum-Machine-Learning.md

 R_z(\theta)\ket{1} = e^{i\theta/2}\ket{1}
 $$

 Rotation gates introduce controlled phase and amplitude adjustments—essential for building arbitrary single-qubit operations.

----
+We can create any desired state for a qubit in the 2-dimensional Hilbert space by suitable combination of these 3 rotation gates.

-## 4. CNOT Gate (Controlled-NOT)
+### 4. CNOT Gate (Controlled-NOT)

 The **CNOT gate** is a 2-qubit gate that flips the target qubit *only if* the control qubit is in state $$\ket{1}$$.
 Its matrix form (with first qubit as control) is: